cnlohr/ws2812esp8266/README.md

   you on how to get it.
 If you fail in GCC, you may need libisl-dev, libcloog-isl-dev, amongst others.

+#STEP 0.1: Alternatives.
+The methods outlined in this document are an older method of installing everything.
+You can check out this site here: https://github.com/esp8266/esp8266-wiki/wiki/Toolchain to see if anything jives more easily with your setup.

 #STEP 1: Getting GCC and tools
   Get and build a copy of the xtensa build toolchain here: https://github.com/jcmvbkbc/xtensa-toolchain-build